41st Annual PAPSA Conference Re-cap

 NOTE: PAPSA is blessed to have sponsors who contributed to the conference and presented their excellent wares and programs to attendees.
 Frontline Education, Gaggle, General Healthcare Resources (GHR) Education, Houghton Mifflin Harcourt, and Kinvolved are valuable partners to our organization.
 Our heartfelt thanks to them!

-2019 NAPSA Conference: The 2019 annual conference of the National Association of Pupil Services Administrators will be held in Baltimore from October 20-23, 2019.
+2020 NAPSA Conference: The 2020 annual conference of the National Association of Pupil Services Administrators will be held at the Drury Plaza Hotel Pittsburgh Downtown from October 25-28, 2019.
 Further information will be posted on NAPSA’s website and will appear in the PAPSA News as well.
-Please join us!
+Make plans to join us!